Property offence: Deal with proceeds of crime. We explain the elements, defences & penalties

 The prosecution must prove beyond reasonable doubt the following:

-– A person deals with proceeds of crime; AND
+a person deals with proceeds of crime; AND

 An alternative offence to Deal with proceeds of crime (Section 194 of the Crimes Act 1958 (Vic)) is Deal with property reasonably suspected of being proceeds of crime (Section 195 of the Crimes Act 1958 (Vic)).
-The key difference between the two offences is the extent to which the prosecution can prove actual knowledge that the property in question was proceeds of crime as opposed to a reasonable suspicion.

 Unsurprisingly, the offence is frequently associated with charges alleging Trafficking a drug of dependence.